Skin & Hair Glossary of ingredients & terms. Defining how to best use hair & skin ingredients. Updated regularly.

 - Panthenol (Vitamin B5)

 - Panthenol is moisture-binding and soothing, It makes hair look healthier by boosting shine and plumping the hair shaft.
+It is a humectant that fosters skin healing.

 - Parabens are common preservatives in food and cosmetics to prevent bacteria and fungus formation.